Outreach

 Materials List:

-• 1 9V battery or 4 AA batteries
+• one 9V battery or four AA batteries

 • Scotch tape